dbein/dbein.github.io/research_publications.md

 * SCAR 2017, Best poster award for the Titan Rover Control Team (five undergraduate students), as faculty mentor

 #### Best Graduate Student Award in ECS
-* SCAR 2018, Best graduate student award bestowed upon  Phillip Ly, for The College of Engineering and Compyter Science, as faculty mentor and advisor
+* SCAR 2018, Best graduate student award bestowed upon  Phillip Ly, for The College of Engineering and Computer Science, as faculty mentor and advisor

 ***